Petition accompanying request; requirements for a signature; petitioner with a disability; affidavit of assistance

 (2) The name of each petitioner legibly printed.

-(3) The residence mailing address of each petitioner.
+(3) The residence address of each petitioner as set forth on the petitioner's voter registration record.

 (2) ending on the date that the part of the act or order issued under IC 3-3-2 establishing the previous congressional district plan is repealed or superseded.